|

 in the village of Daantjie near Nelspruit, and has been struck from the provincial teachers' roll.
 She may face a prison term

 if found guilty on related criminal charges by the Nelspruit Regional Court next week.
+The South African Democratic Teachers' Union (SADTU), a major teachers'

 union, believes the actions against Nkosi are overly harsh.
 SADTU's secretary, Shamba Mthembu, insists that since Nkosi is

 a mother herself and her own children are now suffering, she should have been allowed to keep her job.
+"They should rather have tried to rehabilitate her.
+Rural teachers are

 under siege, working under incredible stress from unruly or undisciplined pupils, without any real institutional or psychological

+support from education authorities," said Mthembu.
 "While we can't condone torture or violence against pupils, it is inevitable

 that teachers will eventually snap in this kind of environment," Mthembu said.
 "This incident is a symptom of a wider problem